 4 cups vegetable stock

 In a medium saucepan, stir the polenta in the vegetable stock.
 Cook on medium high heat until mixture boils.
 Turn heat down to medium-low and continue to cook, stirring regularly until mixture is thick and creamy, about 30 minutes.
-Pour into souffle dish and let cool.
-Polenta should be made a day in advanced and refrigerated until ready to assemble.
+Pour into soufflé dish and let cool.
+Polenta should be made a day in advance and refrigerated until ready to assemble.

 2 cups raw cashews